engr101staff/engr101matlab/_sources/algorithms/main.rst

   :width: 560
   :align: center

-|
+.. admonition:: Video Recap

   We've now looked at one particular type of algorithm - **searching algorithms**.
 These are algorithms that look for a particular element in a collection of elements.
 We've seen two searching algorithms in this chapter - **linear search** and **binary search**.
 Both of these algorithms have strengths and weaknesses.
 Binary search is more efficient than linear search, but binary search requires that the items are already sorted.
 Linear search works on any vector of items, regardless of if the items are sorted.

 As you solve engineering problems using computing, you may encounter a scenario where you need a searching algorithm!
 You've already seen one example of binary search in Project 4, searching for the optimal braking coefficient.
 Here are a few more examples of real-life problems that use searching algorithms: